fplanellas/demo-calculator/README.md

 Install the required dependencies by running the following command: npm install

-to boot into development mode: npm start
+to boot into development mode: npm start. to run the tests: npm test.

 # Features
 Addition: Click the + button to add the two input numbers.